AVsitter/AVsitter/AVsitter2/IMPORT_GUIDE.md

     For example, if the script you unpacked was called **[AV]sitA.lslo** then the script you create in Second Life should be named simply **[AV]sitA**.
 The name of the script is important!
 Do not add `.lslo` at the end of the name.

+    In the case of OpenSim, do the same for every `.oss` file.

-5. Only if you are using the official Second Life viewer (skip to step 6 if not):
+5. Only if you are using the official viewer in Second Life (skip to step 6 if not):
     - Create a box.
     - While holding the Ctrl key, drop all scripts you have created in the previous step, from your inventory to the box.